Two-Stage Hydraulic Air Compressors For Service Trucks

 • Cons: Larger and heavier air ends, requires air reservoirs, intermittent duty, higher discharge temperatures.

-Rotary screw compressors are ideal for applications that need air continuously or high volumes (cfm) of air for the application.
+Rotary screw compressors are ideal for applications that need air continuously or high volumes (CFM) of air for the application.

-• Pros: 100% duty cycle (continuous air flow), higher cfm output, smaller and lighter air ends, lower discharge temperatures.
+• Pros: 100% duty cycle (continuous air flow), higher CFM output, smaller and lighter air ends, lower discharge temperatures.

 • Cons: More expensive investment, higher maintenance costs, less forgiving to the environment (dust, moisture), must be operated for a minimum of 20 minutes.